Administration Building and Resource & Referral Services Learn More →

 CAREGIVER SUPPORT GROUP

-The Wheeling Caregiver Support Group for those caring for a loved one with dementia will be held on Wednesday, April 5 from 6pm-7pm at First Christian Church (DOC), 1343 National Road, Wheeling.
+The Wheeling Caregiver Support Group for those caring for a loved one with dementia will be held on Wednesday, May 3 from 6pm-7pm at First Christian Church (DOC), 1343 National Road, Wheeling.
+We will have a special guest speaker for our May meeting - Attorney Rob Krall.
+Mr. Krall will discuss Estate Planning and things that need to be considered by those who are dealing with dementia.
 Group Facilitator is Chris Gillis.
 You are not alone.
 Join us.

-The Steering Committee for the 2017 Northern Panhandle Walk to End Alzheimer's will be meeting the second Monday of the month at 11:30 am with the next meeting scheduled for April 10 at Generations in Wheeling.
+The Steering Committee for the 2017 Northern Panhandle Walk to End Alzheimer's will be meeting the second Monday of the month at 11:30 am with the next meeting scheduled for May 8 at Generations in Wheeling.
+We are making great strides with this year's Walk!
 The 2017 Walk will start at Bridge Street School in Wheeling.
-We will have door prizes, silent auction items, a bake sale, the Promise Garden and our opening warm up.
+We will have door prizes, a bake sale, the Promise Garden and our opening warm up.
 Contact me to find out how you can be involved or just come to our meeting!

 More programs are to be added so keep an eye on our web page!